Being a Police Wife 101: Being Married to a Police Officer

 2. Stable Routines- Regardless of the police schedule, you can still create stability in routines in your home life as a police wife.
 In fact, I pride myself in creating the stability in my home for my children.
 When Rick is home, he generally follows the routines I have created.
 An example of my solo morning routine is here.
 Rick and I also have routines around spending time together.
 For example, when he is home, we typically prioritize hanging out with each other after our boys go to bed.
 Of course, this happens different days of the week depending on his schedule.

-Police Officer Wife: The Caregiver
+Life as a Police Wife: The Caregiver

 Whether as a mother or simply in our roles as a wife of a police officer, we will nurture and provide caregiving.
 It was not until I put together the 42 “come to Jesus growth moments” in our marriage for my heelsandholster: a police wife devotional book that I realized that "injury on duty” was literally a theme in our police marriage.
 Rick has been on the police department for over 16 years.
 He has had two major injuries since we have been married in the past 10 years.